vmzakharov/mutate-test-kata/README.md

 </table>

 ### Unit Test Best Practices
+These are some of the practices to follow to ensure that the unit tests are effective, easy to maintain, easy to execute:
 * Automated tests - require no human involvement to determine the outcome
 * Each test method tests one scenario
 * Test the edge cases - try to cover all meaningfully different scenarios
 * Test method name describes the scenario being tested
-* Tests are fast to execute - the relevant tests execute in a a few seconds or faster
+* Tests are fast to execute - the relevant tests execute in a few seconds or faster
 * No external dependencies

 ### Unit Test Smells
+These are the signs that there is possibly something wrong with the test - either because the test itself is not well written, or the code under test is not test friendly (which probably means that this code is not well factored):
 * No assertions
 * Irrelevant assertions
 * Use of Mocks